2HgO/ttkeys/README.md

 ## ttkeys config file location
-ttkeys' config file can be placed in the following locations
+ttkeys' config file can be placed in any of the following locations:
 - the root directory of your project.
 Most preferred option
 - $HOME/.ttkeys
 - /etc/ttkeys/.
 This can serve as a global configuration of ttkeys